Phuire-Research/-Unified-Objectivism/README.md

 ### 3. Formalization of the Unified Conceptual Scientific Method of Programming
 #### ~> Create A Methodology Framework For the Expansion of Unified Disciplines
 ~ ~ ~
-### 4. Differentialization between Conceptual and Commercial Knowledge Graphs
+### 4. Differentiation between Conceptual and Commercial Knowledge Graphs
 #### ~> Demonstrate Where Knowledge Graphs may Be Flawed or Carry Artifacts that Prevent Further Expanded Inference
 ~ ~ ~
 ### 5. Goal Orientation and Optimization.
 Optimizing Data Simulations without direct Punishment/Reward
 #### ~> Optimizing Data Simulations at Certain Scales, capable of certain Sets
 ~ ~ ~
 ### 6. Public Beta Release of the Unified Turing Machine
-#### ~> Continous Conceptual Composition and Decomposition to inform a set of Unified Programming Libraries and Eventual set of Unified Programming Langauges
+#### ~> Continuous Conceptual Composition and Decomposition to inform a set of Unified Programming Libraries and Eventual set of Unified Programming Languages
 ~ ~ ~
 ### 7. Generative Content Generation, Intelligent Mechanisms, and purposefully Designed Data Packs
 #### ~> Avenue for Unlimited Exploration in the Marketplace over Arbitrary Infinite Growth